 Berry defines Adjusted EBITDA as earnings before interest expense; income taxes; depreciation, depletion, amortization and accretion; exploration expense; derivative gains or losses, net of cash received or paid for scheduled derivative settlements; impairments; stock compensation expense and other unusual out-of-period and infrequent items, including restructuring and reorganization costs.
 Berry defines Levered Free Cash Flow as Adjusted EBITDA less capital expenditures, interest expense, and dividends.
 While Adjusted EBITDA and Levered Free Cash Flow are non-GAAP measures, the amounts included in these calculations were computed in accordance with GAAP.
 These measures are provided in addition to, and not as an alternative for, income and liquidity measures calculated in accordance with GAAP.
-Our computations of Adjusted EBITDA and Levered Free Cash Flow may not be comparable to other similarly titled measures used by other companies.
-Adjusted EBITDA and Levered Free Cash Flow should be read in conjunction with the information contained in our financial statements prepared in accordance with GAAP.
-Please see slide 25 and 26 for a reconciliations of Adjusted EBITDA and Levered Free Cash Flow to GAAP amounts.
+Our computations of Adjusted EBITDA and Levered Free Cash Flow are Cash Flow may not be comparable to other similarly titled measures used by other companies.
+Adjusted EBITDA and Levered Free Cash Flow should be read in ocordance with GAAP.
+Please see slide 24 and 25 for a reconciliations of Adjusted EBITDA and Levered Free Cash Flow and Levered Free Cash Flow should be read in ocordance with GAAP.
+Please see slide 24 and 25 for a reconciliations of Adjusted EBITDA and Levered Free Cash Flow to GAAP amounts.

 Berry uses Adjusted General and Administrative Expenses ("Adjusted G&A"), a supplemental financial measure that is not presented in accordance with GAAP, in this presentation.
 We define Adjusted G&A as general and administrative expenses adjusted for non-recurring restructuring and other costs and non-cash stock compensation expense.
 Management believes Adjusted G&A is a useful measure because it allows management to more effectively compare our performance from period to period.
-We exclude the items listed because these amounts can vary widely and unpredictably in nature, timing, amount and frequency and stock compensation expense is non-cash in nature.
-Adjusted G&A should not be considered as an alternative to, or more meaningful than, general and administrative expenses as determined in accordance with GAAP.
+We exclude the items listed because these amounts can vary widely and unpredictably in nature, inming, amount and frequency and stock compensation expense is non-cash in nature.
+Adjusted G&A should not be considered as an alternative to, or more meaningful three expenses as determined in accordance with GAAP.
 Adjusted G&A may not be comparable to other similarly titled measures for other companies.
-Please see slide 27 for a reconciliation of Adjusted G&A to general and administrative expenses.
+Please see slide 26 for a reconciliation of Adjusted G&A to general and administrative expenses.

 The type curves provided in this presentation are prepared by Berry's internal reserves engineers by conducting a decline curve analysis of production results from Berry's wells to generate an arithmetic mean of historical production for each project.
-Berry relied on the production results through February 1, 2018 for its own wells that it submitted to the Division of Oil, Gas and Geothermal Resources of the California Department of Conservation ("DOGGR"), which results are publicly available at maps.conservation.ca.gov/doggr/wellfinder/#openModal, to generate the type curves, and these wells are listed on slides 42-44 of Berry's July 2018 Investor presentation (available at berrypetroleum.com/Investors).
-These type curves were not relied upon by D&M in preparing the D&M Report, and D&M has not reviewed the type curves included in this presentation.
+Berry relied on the production results through February 1, 2018 for its own wells that it submitted to the Division of Oil, Gas and Geothermal Resources of the California Department of Conservation ("DOGGR"), which results are publicly available at maps.conservation.ca.gov/doggr/wellfinder/#openModal, to generate the type curves, and these wells are listed on slides 42-44 of Berry's July 2018 Investor presentation (available at berrybetroleum.com/Investors).
+These type curves were not relied upon by D&M in preparing the DAM Report, and D&M has not reviewed the type curves included in this presentation.
 Investors are cautioned not to place undue reliance on Berry's type curves and Berry's actual production and ultimate recoveries may differ substantially.